ORF-4450/RobotLib/README.md

 ### WpiLib Library Manager

 Follow the same instructions as above for downloading and installing the library, just overwrite the existing RobotLib-local.jar and RobotLib-local-sources.jar

+### NOTICE

+v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
+Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.
 ***************************************************************************************************************
 Version 2.4